infracost/infracost/CONTRIBUTING.md

 Our aim is to make Infracost's output understandable without needing to read separate docs.
 We try to match the cloud vendor pricing webpages as users have probably seen those before.
 It's unlikely that users will have looked at the pricing service JSON (which comes from cloud vendors' pricing APIs), or looked at the detailed billing CSVs that can show the pricing service names.
 Please check [this spreadsheet](https://docs.google.com/spreadsheets/d/1H_bn2jLzYr7xyrvNsFn-0rDaGPGpnrVTPsjVHzr-kM4/edit#gid=0) for examples of cost component names and units.

-Where a cloud vendor's pricing pages information can be improved for clarify, we'll do that, e.g. on some pricing webpages, AWS mention use "Storage Rate" to describe pricing for "Provisioned IOPS storage", so we use the latter.
+Where a cloud vendor's pricing pages information can be improved for clarify, we'll do that, e.g. on some pricing webpages, AWS mention use "Storage Rate" to describe pricing for "Storage (provisioned IOPS SSD)", so we use the latter.

 The cost component name should not change when the IaC resource params change; anything that can change should be put in brackets, so for example:
 - `General Purpose SSD storage (gp2)` should be `Storage (gp2)` as the storage type can change.